 About the Forum

 The Black Youth Guidance Forum (BYGF) is a day-long leadership program for CSUN students in the Africana Studies Urban Studies option, credential candidates, and Liberal Studies majors.
 We will also include African American youth and other youth of color, school stakeholders (e.g. parents, teachers, counselors, administrators, and staff), and nonprofit organizations in Los Angeles County.

 - to promote racial uplift, health & wellness, college preparation, and leadership development to our target population

 - to provide assistance and training in culturally relevant practices for preparatory students at CSUN and school stakeholders

 - to establish a college collaboratory (community partnerships) with nonprofit organizations for understanding and developing clear pathways for African American youth and other youth of color to enter post-secondary education

 The BYGF provides participants with a unique opportunity to participate in educationally purposeful activities which include featured speakers, four instructional tracks (PreK-5 graders, 6-12 graders, Parent Advocacy, and Leadership), and the Nonprofit Resource & Advocacy fair.

-Communication services (sign language interpreters, note takers) are available for these events.
+Communication services (sign language interpreters, note takers) are available for this event.
 Requests for services must be submitted at least five (5) working days in advance.
-Please contact Dr. Cedric Hackett, Program Coordinator at firstname.lastname@example.org or (818)677-3311.
+Please contact Dr. Cedric Hackett, at firstname.lastname@example.org or call (818) 677-3311.